Skip to main content

 Technical Analysis

-The vulnerability identified as CVE-2026-21665 affects the Print Service component of Fiserv Originate Loans Peripherals (formerly Velocity Services) specifically in the unsupported version 2021.2.4 (build 4.7.3155.0011).
-This component relies on deprecated .NET Remoting TCP channels, which are known to be susceptible to unsafe deserialization attacks.
-Unsafe deserialization occurs when untrusted data is deserialized without proper validation, allowing attackers to manipulate the deserialization process to execute arbitrary code remotely.
-In this case, if the .NET Remoting service ports are exposed beyond trusted network boundaries in a client-managed deployment, an unauthenticated attacker can send crafted data to trigger remote code execution (RCE).
-The vulnerability is not present in Fiserv-hosted environments or default configurations, as these do not expose the vulnerable service to untrusted networks.
-The affected version is no longer supported, and Fiserv recommends upgrading to version 2025.1 or later, which presumably removes or mitigates the use of unsafe .NET Remoting channels.
-The CVSS 4.0 score of 7.7 reflects high severity, with network attack vector, low attack complexity, no privileges required, and partial user interaction needed.
-The vulnerability impacts confidentiality, integrity, and availability due to the potential for full system compromise.
-No known exploits have been reported in the wild, but the risk remains significant for exposed legacy deployments.
+CVE-2026-21665 affects the Print Service component of Fiserv Originate Loans Peripherals (formerly Velocity Services) version 2021.2.4 (build 4.7.3155.0011).
+This component uses deprecated .NET Remoting TCP channels, which are known to be vulnerable to unsafe deserialization attacks.
+Unsafe deserialization occurs when untrusted data is deserialized without proper validation, allowing attackers to craft malicious payloads that execute arbitrary code remotely.
+In this case, the vulnerability allows an unauthenticated attacker to achieve remote code execution (RCE) if the .NET Remoting service ports are exposed to untrusted networks in client-managed deployments.
+The vulnerability is not present in Fiserv-hosted environments or default configurations, as those do not expose these ports externally.
+The affected version 2021.2.4 is no longer supported, and Fiserv recommends upgrading to version 2025.1 or later, which presumably removes or secures the vulnerable component.
+The CVSS 4.0 vector indicates the attack is network-based (AV:N), requires no privileges (PR:N), but requires user interaction (UI:P), and results in high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+This vulnerability is categorized under CWE-502 (Deserialization of Untrusted Data).
+No public exploits have been reported yet, but the risk remains significant due to the potential for RCE and the financial nature of the affected software.

 Potential Impact